 - School Setting Simulation: The game takes place entirely inside Karukozaka High, as the school has been thrown in the Abyss and the protagonist tries to escape.

 - Secret Character: Akira, whose path becomes available after beating the game.

-- Suspicious Video Game Generosity: Played with in the Greed world, where there are about dozen or so chests outside the boss room: opening none of them gets you a fight with an underleveled fox, taking all of them will force you to fight an overleveled god-like nine-tailed Kitsune, with various forms in-between.
+- Suspicious Video-Game Generosity: Played with in the Domain of Greed, where there are about dozen or so chests outside the boss room: opening none of them gets you a fight with an underleveled fox, taking all of them will force you to fight an overleveled god-like nine-tailed Kitsune, with various forms in-between.

 - The Very Definitely Final Dungeon: The last dungeon in Reiko's path is Hazama's mind.

-- Villainous Breakdown: Both Otsuka and Hazama suffer from this in the end, Otsuka welding ever wilder cybernetics to his flesh while Hazama can't believe that he isn't omnipotent in the Demon World.
+- Villainous Breakdown: Both Otsuki and Hazama suffer from this in the end, Otsuki welding ever wilder cybernetics to his flesh while Hazama can't believe that he isn't omnipotent in the Demon World.
 If you have Reiko with you, you get to see all the steps of his breakdown that led to this whole mess.

 - What If?: The entire concept of the game.
 Atlus probably didn't anticipate what this would all lead to when first making the game.